This review page is supported in part by the sponsors whose ad banners are displayed below

 Review Component Retail: $1,695

-For many long years, Grado's Mahogany-bodied RS-1 from the Reference Series ruled the roost as the best Grado on the high end of the line.
+For many long years, Grado's Mahogany-encased RS-1 from the Reference Series ruled the roost as the best Grado on the high side of the line.
 Eventually that spot was ceded to the Statement Series GS-1i.
 That sported similar wood bodies but was scaled up in size and performance.